Santo Darmosumarto: Career

 Santo joined the Indonesian Foreign Ministry in 2000.
-Upon receiving his doctorate, Santo served at the Political Section of the Indonesian Embassy in Beijing from 2005 to 2009 with the rank of Third Secretary and later Second Secretary.
-He returned for his second stint at the Indonesian Embassy in Beijing as Coordinator for Socio-Cultural Affairs with the rank of Counsellor from 2014 to 2018.
+Upon receiving his doctorate, Santo served at the Political Section of the Embassy of Indonesia in Beijing from 2005 to 2009 with the rank of Third Secretary and later Second Secretary.
+He returned for his second stint at the Embassy of Indonesia in Beijing as Coordinator for Socio-cultural affairs with the rank of Counsellor from 2014 to 2018.
 During his posting in China, Santo was directly involved in Belt and Road Initiative cooperation, and published a number of Chinese-related articles.
 Santo viewed Indonesia’s engagement with China’s BRI as a strategic and pragmatic move and supported the notion of Indonesia employing a hedging strategy to balance between cooperation and caution.

-Between his two postings in China, Santo served as Assistant to the Presidential Advisor (Special Staff) for International Affairs, Teuku Faizasyah.
+Between his two postings in China, Santo served as Assistant to the Presidential Spokesperson (Special Staff) for International Affairs, Teuku Faizasyah.
 During his tenure, Santo criticized the lack of attention given by the general populace to Indonesia’s foreign policy under President Susilo Bambang Yudhoyono.
-He also became an associate researcher at the Center for Southeast Asian Studies (CSEAS) and The Habibie Center, as well as an adjunct professor at Sampoerna School of Business and Paramadina University Graduate School of Diplomacy.
+He also became an Associate Researcher at the Center for Southeast Asian Studies (CSEAS) and The Habibie Center, as well as an Adjunct Professor at Sampoerna School of Business and Paramadina University Graduate School of Diplomacy.

-After serving in China, Santo was assigned at the Strategic Support Bureau (more commonly known as the Foreign Minister's Chief of Staff Office) of the Indonesian Foreign Ministry, serving as Chief of Media Relations and Spokesperson Division.
-In his capacity, Santo was responsible for preparing and coordinating materials, and providing both substantive and technical support to the Foreign Minister, Deputy Minister, and the Minister's Chief of Staff (who also acted as the Ministry's Spokesperson).
-Upon serving there, on 22 April 2019 Santo assumed duties as Director for East Asia and Pacific in the Foreign Ministry.
+After serving in China, Santo was assigned at the Office of the Chief of Staff of the Foreign Minister at the Ministry of Foreign Affairs, serving as Chief of Media Relations and Spokesperson Division.
+In his capacity, Santo was responsible for preparing and coordinating materials, and providing both substantive and technical support to the Foreign Minister, Deputy Minister, and the Chief of Staff (who also acted as the ministry's spokesperson).
+Upon serving there, on 22 April 2019 Santo assumed duties as Director for East Asia and Pacific.
 In 2021, the Pacific section of the directorate was established as its own directorate in line with the government's Pacific Elevation policy, thus renaming Santo's position as Director of East Asia.